Fragtality/PilotsDeck/RM.md

 - `I_OH_FUEL_CENTER_1_U` - Read from the L-Var *I_OH_FUEL_CENTER_1_U*.

 When used as **Command**, you need to specify the **On Value** and the **Off Value**.
 The Plugin will toggle between these two Values and writes them to the Variable.<br/>
 In addition to writing plain Values, the Plugin can also do simple Operations like increasing/decreasing the Value or toggling the Value in a defined Sequence.
-Look under INSERTLINK for Details.<br/><br/>
+Look under [Command Options](#222---command-options) for Details.<br/><br/>

 *Background*: Local Variables (sometimes "Local Gauge Variables") are created and updated by the Plane.
 There are no standard L-Vars which could be used on every Plane.
 There is also no communality if and which L-Vars a specific Plane has.
 For some Planes it is the official Way to Read and Trigger Cockpit-Controls (e.g. Fenix, QualityWings).
 For some it is only for Read (e.g. PMDG).
 For some they exist, but are not really supported or usable sometimes (e.g. FSLabs).<br/>
 But they are not only used by Planes.
 Some Addons like GSX also create and update L-Vars which can be used to interface with them!
 You can list all (up to 3066) currently used L-Vars in the **FSUIPC7 UI**.